 Students can use the walk-in STD testing services if they:

-The walk-in STD testing services will cost the same as the STD testing package ordered by a provider, which is currently $68 and is due at the time of service.
+The walk-in STD testing services will cost the same as the STD testing package ordered by a provider, which is currently $65, with payment due at the time of service.
 Please note, prices are subject to change without notice, so call 940-369-8543 or stop by the Student Health and Wellness Center on the 2nd floor of Chestnut Hall to verify current pricing.

 Since blood and urine samples will be taken for testing, we recommend you have a well-balanced meal and drink plenty of fluids before coming in for testing.
 You will also want to bring your student ID card to use the self check-in station and cash, check or credit/debit card to pay for testing.